TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Ported to 1.15.1!
 Celebration time!
 ·This mod is now renamed from Ultra Amplified Mod to Ultra Amplified Dimension !

+	Config:
+·Lowered the default maximum Y value for terrain gen to 245 from 248.
+This is to help prevent floating flat lands with no trees because it is too high for tree to spawn.
+·Added config for Honey Lakes.

     Structures:
 ·Hanging Ruins check is now fixed so it matches the ruin's actual location and prevents it from hanging off edges of ledges.
 ·Removed floating row of Dirt I forgot to remove from Mushroom Temple.